WebexSamples/webex-auth-sample/README.md

-# A simple application demonstrating retrieving a Cisco Common Identity SSO token for use with Spark API
+# A simple application demonstrating retrieving a Cisco Common Identity SSO token for use with Webex Teams API

 # Cisco Webex Teams Web Application Authentication